danoli3/Multithreaded-Ray-Tracer/readme.txt

 ----------------------------------------------
 1. ) Download and extract the Multithreaded Skeleton
 2. ) Use the Multithreaded Solution as the main project and start adding your custom made classes and files to the project directory/solution.
-3. ) You will need to Merge and Update the Pinhole Camera class using the example function Pinhole::render_scene(const World& w, const PixelPoints& grid)
+3. ) You will need to Merge and Update the Pinhole Camera class using the example function Pinhole::render_scene(const World& w, const std::vector<Pixel>& pixels)
 3.a) Note the implementation of this function with the skeleton is the basic type, you need to update the Sampler and other variables.
 4. ) Make sure if you are using any compound objects to read the Notes below: